lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 009.md

 We find a gourd wedged in between rocks, with a seemingly poison in it, or at least used to be.

 We decide to walk to the other 2 farmsteads in the neighbourhood (albeit they are at least a click away).
+Both steads are empty, and similar to the Renons trashed.
+A bull has some blood on his horn, so it has hurt one of the assailants, and it was shot by smaller darts, three times.

 # Loot: